Securing Your Business Assets: Achkar Law, Your Confidentiality Legal Guardians

 You can attempt to resolve some or all the issues through Mediation.
-However, some matters may require discoveries (examination for discoveries) and full-blown litigation to compensate the company for the damages incurred due to misuse of its confidential information.
+However, some matters may require discoveries (examination for discoveries) and full-blown litigation to compensate the company for the damages incurred due to the misuse of its confidential information.

-After examination for discovery, a plaintiff must serve a trial record, schedule and attend a pre-trial conference and then prepare for and attend the trial.
+After examination for discovery, a plaintiff must serve a trial record, schedule and attend a pre-trial conference, and then prepare for and attend the trial.